 On their FAQ’s, they do insist that they use anti-fraud software which will not count clicks which are not genuine.
 This will stop advertisers being charged for people blindly scatter-clicking all of the available ads to plant as many trees as possible, however I think this is only a small level of precaution and won’t address the bigger problem.

-I really like the idea of Ecosia and I think what they are doing is fantastic.
+We really like the idea of Ecosia and we think what they are doing is fantastic.
 But as a marketer, before you get excited, just stop to think about your ROI.